 The beam sweeps across smooth green skin as I stoop with flashlight in hand to collapse the tripod.
 What was that?
 A frog?
 Salamander?
 But up on this mound of crunchy rock?
 I flick light around but find no culprit.

-I wouldn’t mind hanging out here a while longer but I hear my wife frowning at me a hundred miles away.¹ I’m already out past my curfew (dark) and I have no phone service to check in.
+I wouldn’t mind hanging out here a while longer but I’m already out past my curfew (dark) and I have no phone service to check in.

 The evening’s mysterious onlookers no doubt chuckle to see me fumbling flashlight, air pump and gauge to fill the tires for the hours of asphalt ahead.